-The Company is subject to laws, rules and regulations regarding product safety, health, environmental and noise pollution and other issues that could cause the Company to incur fines or penalties or increase its capital or operating costs environmental and noise pollution and other issues that could cause the Company to incur fines or penalties or increase the Company's capital or operating costs, all of which could have a material adverse effect on the Company's business, results of operations or financial condition.
+The Company is subject to laws, rules and regulations regarding product safety, health, environmental and noise pollution and other issues that could cause the Company to incur fines or penalties or increase its capital or operating costs

+The Company is subject to federal, provincial/state and local/municipal laws, rules and regulations in Canada, the United States, Europe and other countries regarding product safety, health, environmental and noise pollution and other issues that could cause the Company to incur fines or penalties or increase the Company's capital or operating costs, all of which could have a material adverse effect on the Company's business, results of operations or financial condition.
 A failure to comply with, or compliance with, any such requirements or any new requirements could result in increased expenses to modify the Company's products, or harm to its reputation, which could have a material adverse effect on the Company's business, results of operations or financial condition.
 Certain jurisdictions require or are considering requiring a license to operate the Company's products.
 While such licensing requirements are not expected to be unduly restrictive, they may deter potential customers, thereby reducing the Company's sales.
-The Company's products are also subject to laws, rules and regulations imposing environmental, noise emission, zoning and permitting restrictions, which laws, rules and regulations are subject to change and may limit the locations where the Company's products may be sold or used or restrict their use during certain times or on certain conditions.
+The Company's products are also subject to laws, rules and regulations imposing environmental, noise emission, zoning and permitting restrictions, which laws, rules and regulations are subject to change and may limit the locations where the Company's products may be sold or used or restrict their use during certain times or on certain conditions (see "Risk Factors - Any decline in the social acceptability of the Company or of the Company's products or any increased restrictions on the access or the use of the Company's products in certain locations could materially adversely affect its business, results of operations or financial condition").
 Since the beginning of the COVID-19 pandemic, the Company also has had to adapt its health and safety measures throughout its facilities to comply with changing local regulations in connection with the COVID-19 health crisis, resulting in incremental costs to the Company.
-Additional costs and investments might be required in the future if new regulations or restrictions are put in place.
+Although the effects of the COVID-19 health crisis are slowly dissipating and resulting in the lifting of some of these measures, others have been kept in place and it is possible that additional costs and investments will be required in the future if new regulations or restrictions are put in place if there are resurgences of the pandemic, including through subsequent waves or additional variants, or if there are other diseases that give rise to similar effects emerging.